Zettlr/zettlr-docs/docs/en/file-manager/projects.md

 ![project_settings_general.png](../img/project_settings_general.png)

 ::: note
 The "Project Title" essentially fulfills the same function as the YAML frontmatter property `title`.
-If you have set a `title` manually somewhere in your project files, this will override it.
+If you have set a `title` manually somewhere in your project files, it will be overwritten by the title you specify in the project properties.
 :::

 Below the title, you will see a long list with all your export profiles.
 This allows you to determine the export formats into which your project should be exported.
 You can select as many as you want, and Zettlr will export all of them at once.